NickRaleigh/sass-perch/README.md

 ## Why?
 - If you're like me and use flexbox a lot, you'll be writing the same rules over and over again( ie `display: flex;`, `flex-flow: row nowrap;`, `justify-content: flex-start;`, `align-items: center;`.
 This eventually got on my nerves and I wanted a quicker solution.
 - For a layout system, I think that flexbox isn't _at all_ helpful if you're a visual person.
 While scanning a set of CSS rules, it's sometimes difficult to tell what a layout will look like without jumping back into the browser.
 Wouldn't it be nice if the code gave you a general idea of where things will go?
-- Flexbox sucks at making decent responsive grids on its own.
+- Flexbox is downright **awful** at making decent responsive grids on its own.
 Why is it so hard to make a grid with _x_ number of columns on it, with a nice little gap inbetween each item??? 🤦‍♂️

 ## When should I use Sass-Perch?
 In almost any case that you find yourself using flexbox.

 ## How?
 Sass-Perch is easily invoked using `@include perch($expression)` on a parent element.
+It's important to pass the $expression argument as a string, or the mixin will think you're talking crazy.
 Let's walk through an example to get used to the syntax:

 Say we have a post on our website:
 ```